jonathan-gartland/qa_wolf_take_home/README.md

 This is just a simple script that does what's asked.
 I didn't go above and beyond because this took about an hour and meets the requirements.

 Ah, that's not actually true is it.
 I added Github Actions and some code management tools as if this was a real project that could be run as part of a CI/CD workflow, professional like and all that.

-Anyway, based on the task and my experience running into this company at a contracting gig where I was testing the client mobile app (because QA Wolf only use Playwright), the companies contracting with QA Wolf would probably be better served bringing in a hands on consultant to implement a framework and train internal testers to build out the appropriate coverage.
+Anyway, based on the task and my experience running into QA Wolf at a contracting gig where I was testing the client's mobile app (because QA Wolf only use Playwright and apparently doesn't test on devices? might have just been the client so I can't say for sure), the companies contracting with QA Wolf would probably be better served bringing in a hands on consultant to implement a framework and train internal testers to build out the appropriate coverage.

 Automated QA testing as a service using only Playwright is a bit sus in my opinon, and their 'total coverage' claim is just bloviating.
 Test coverage should provide value, not lots of redundant, repetitive test coverage to say you are 100% covered.
 It was also my experience that performance testing was not a part of their services as I had to write my own api tests to validate mobile behaviors with the api and the results were inconsistent at best.

-Feel free to use this as a baseline for your application solution and add some bells and whistles to submit an 'above and beyond' sample to this outfit.
+Feel free to use this as a baseline for your application solution to QA Wolf and add some bells and whistles to submit an 'above and beyond' sample to this outfit.

 Good Luck.